argonne-lcf/AR2023/05_science/allocation-programs.md

 ## Director's Discretionary
 Director’s Discretionary projects are dedicated to leadership computing preparation, INCITE and ALCC scaling, and efforts to maximize scientific application efficiency and productivity on leadership computing platforms.

-# Application Programs

-## ADSP
-The ALCF Data Science Program (ADSP) supports big data projects that require the scale and performance of leadership computing resources.
-ADSP projects focus on developing and improving data science techniques that will enable researchers to gain insights into very large datasets produced by experimental, simulation, or observational methods.

 ## ESP
 As part of the process of bringing a new supercomputer into production, the ALCF conducts its Early Science Program (ESP) to prepare applications for the architecture and scale of a new system.
 ESP projects represent a typical system workload at the ALCF and cover key scientific areas and numerical methods.